snap-stanford/snap-python/doc/source/reference/composite.rst

      .. describe:: IsAutoSize()

-        Returns a bool indicating whether it is auto size.
+        Returns a bool indicating whether it is auto-size, meaning the hash set can be resized.

      .. describe:: GetMxKeyIds()